 To wrap up this article we want to come back to digital signatures.
 You might hear that your keys (public and private) can encrypt and decrypt messages.
 This is not the case.
 The information contained within transactions is not encrypted in any way.
 It is available to anyone on the blockchain, which makes the system so transparent.

-Your private key is actually used for is signing transactions.
-You can only use the funds you receive in a transaction if you provide a digital signature that proves your knowledge of the private key.
-We cover how this digital signature works and how you can prove that you know the private key without revealing any information about it will in our advanced level.
+What your private key is actually used for is signing transactions.
+You can only spend funds you received in a transaction if you provide a digital signature that proves your knowledge of the private key corresponding to the address used to receive the funds.
+We cover how this digital signature works and how you can prove that you know the private key without revealing any information about it in our Expert Section.
 We combine the concept of hash functions and point multiplication on the curve for this.
 Although it is not exactly rocket science it is a rather complex matter.

 When you set up a wallet the software will first generate a large random number that is your private key.
 The base point P on the elliptic curve is multiplied by your private key to get your public key, a point on the curve.
 Your public key is then hashed and it removes the characters I, l, 0 and O to improve readability.
 You need to provide a digital signature that you can only produce to spend any funds.